How to protect your man cave

 The cinematic cave

-Watching movies or sport is a serious affair, requiring a large screen TV or even a projector, plus at least one row of sofas but more if there’s space, as well as walls bedecked with rare memorabilia.
+Watching movies or sport is a serious affair, requiring a large-screen TV or even a projector, plus at least one row of sofas and walls bedecked with rare memorabilia.
+Good sound systems are essential, too, and the higher quality speakers can cost thousands of pounds.
+Have extra cash after all those purchases?
+Try splurging on a night sky ceiling, as seen below:

 The fitness cave